Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 [4] Drexler, K.E.
 (1992).
 Nanosystems: molecular machinery, manufacturing, and computation.
 Wiley, New York.

 [5] Glick, D., Barth, S., and Macleod, K.F.
 (2010).
-Autophagy: cellular and molecular mechanisms. _Journal of Pathology_, 221(1), 3–12.
+Autophagy: cellular and molecular mechanisms.
+Journal of Pathology, 221(1), 3–12. doi:10.1002/path.2697.
-doi: 10.1002/path.2697

 [6]  Kauffman, S. (1995).
 At Home in the Universe: the search for the laws of self-organization and order.
 Oxford University Press, Oxford, UK.

+[7] Newell, A. and Simon, H.A.
+(1976).
+Computer Science as Empirical Inquiry: symbols and search.
+Communications of the ACM, 19(3), 113–126. doi:10.1145/360018.360022

-[7] Jaynes, J. (2000).
+[8] Jaynes, J. (2000).
 The Origin of Consciousness in the Breakdown of the Bicameral Mind.
 Mariner Books.

-[8] term originated with C. West Churchman.
+[9] term originated with C. West Churchman.
 See also: Brown, V.A., Harris, J.A., and Russell, J.Y.
+(2010).
 Tackling Wicked Problems: Through the Transdisciplinary Imagination.
-Earthscan, London (2010).
+Earthscan, London.

+[10] Gordon, R. (2020).
+The whimsical history of proposed motors for diatom motility.
+In: Diatom Gliding Motility [DIGM, Volume in the series: Diatoms: Biology & Applications, series editors: Richard Gordon & Joseph Seckbach].
+S.A.
+Cohn, K.M.
+Manoylov and R. Gordon, (eds.)
+Wiley-Scrivener, Beverly, MA, USA: Submitted.

-[9] Rokne, J.G.
+[11] Rokne, J.G.
 (2001).
 Interval Arithmetic and Interval Analysis: An Introduction.
 In "Granular Computing", W. Pedrycz ed., pp. 1-22.
 Springer, Berlin.

-[10] Rose, G.J., Leary, C.J., and Edwards, C.J.
+[12] Rose, G.J., Leary, C.J., and Edwards, C.J.
 (2011).
 Interval-counting Neurons in the Anuran Auditory Midbrain: Factors Underlying Diversity of Interval Tuning. _Journal of Computation and Physiology A_, 197(1), 97-108.

-[11] Mel, B.W.
+[13] Mel, B.W.
 (1994).
-Information Processing in Dendritic Trees. _Neural Computation_, 6(6), 1031-1085. doi:10.1162/neco.1994.6.6.1031
+Information Processing in Dendritic Trees. _Neural Computation_, 6(6), 1031-1085. doi:10.1162/neco.1994.6.6.1031.

+[14] Hofstadter, D. (2007).
+I Am A Strange Loop.
+Basic Books, New York.

+[15] Xu, W., Ma, J., Wang, S., and Hao, G. (2010).
+Vague soft sets and their properties. _Computers & Mathematics with Applications_, 59(2), 787-794.

+[16] Palm, G. (2013).
+Neural associative memories and sparse coding. _Neural Networks_, 37, 165-171.

+[17] Castillo, O. and Melin, P. (2014).
+A review on interval type-2 fuzzy logic applications in intelligent control. _Information Sciences_, 279, 615-631.